vic/dvm/README.md

 ## Overview

-Fast and simple Deno runtime version manager built with Native Reason, inspired by [fnm](https://github.com/Schniz/fnm).
+Fast and simple Deno runtime version manager built with OCaml, inspired by [fnm](https://github.com/Schniz/fnm).
 Many version managers must redetermine which version to use each time they run.
 Even if you have not changed the version.
 This happens in all runs, and you might experience a certain slowdown